Developer Guide

 of Functional Interfaces limit the chances of things going wrong.
 Using Functional Interfaces implies that any errors/bugs that happen

-in regard to the wrong Meeting field to select lay solely in the FindMeetingCommandParser
+in regard to the wrong Meeting field to select lay solely in the FindMeetingCommandParser passing the wrong parameters.
+Furthermore, this

 implementation aids in scalability of the Meeting Object, adding more fields to a Meeting just requires us to declare a new